 One election fallout is that we can end up falling out with friends and family over the result.
 This can be super hard to deal with.

 Arguments and disagreements happen a lot with the people we love.
 Sometimes they are small and manageable but sometimes they are really big and scary.
-There are a lot of big election votey type things happening right now that can lead to falling out with families and friends: Trump, Brexit, austerity governments, Scottish Independence, Eurovision (Bulgaria wuz robbed).
+Politics is very live right now and that can lead to falling out with families and friends.

 We can’t just have relationships with people that we always agree with.
 It might make life easier if we surrounded ourselves with people who have the same views as us but also maybe a bit boring.